regarleywater/River-DOM-Xenobiotics/README.md

 "Anthropogenic organic substances contribute substantially to the dissolved organic matter composition of urbanized rivers" Lana Graves, Christiane Zarfl, Tina Hirsch, Giovanni A. Vitale, Stephanie Spahr, Daniel Petras

-# R code by Lana Graves,
+# R code by Lana Graves
 Contact: lana.graves@uni-tuebingen.de

-Code run in RStudio
+Code run in RStudio.

 # Folder descriptions
 01_Data: Contains files with data that are used for data analysis

 02_Output_DataProduct: Destination folder that is populated with .csv files when the code is run

 03_Output_Figures: Destination folder that is populated with .pdf files when the code is run

 # How to run code